 The Chaplaincy is located at the heart of the School community and acts as the Spiritual, Catholic and Benedictine link from the Monastic community to the School.
-The Chaplaincy consists of a team of five monks led by the School Chaplain Fr Peter, three Staff Chaplains plus four young evangelists called Forerunners, led by Will Desmond.
+The Chaplaincy consists of a team of five monks led by the School Chaplain Fr Peter, three Staff Chaplains plus five young evangelists called Forerunners, led by Will Desmond.

 The work of the Chaplaincy is to give pastoral support to each of the ten Houses.
 Each of the Houses has an appointed principal Chaplain, often with an assistant Chaplain as part of the team.
 The Chaplaincy is also responsible for school liturgies and the spiritual formation and evangelisation of the whole School community.

 “Pupils exercise their responsibilities conscientiously, and all demonstrate a strong social awareness, enjoying collaborative initiatives and the leadership opportunities provided.”
 ISI Inspection 2017.

 Most pupils who arrive at Worth have received these sacraments, however if they have not there is an opportunity for them to prepare for and receive these sacraments.
 This is done on an ad hoc system to fit in with and suit the needs of individual students.

 There is an opportunity to go to confession once a week at Friday night prayers, also pupils can make an arrangement with their House Chaplain to receive this sacrament.